maxmash1/copilot-workshop/project-6-modernization/README.md

 # Project 6 - Code Modernization
+The below projects showcase different ways of modernizing code using the assistance of Copilot.
 ## COBOL

 In this project you will use GitHub Copilot to undertake the task of modernizing a COBOL program including the intermediary steps involved.